 16.3.
-Benefits to Job Seekers
+Benefits to Participants

-Participants who are selected for and successfully complete all aspects of a LiW Project are guaranteed Employment with the participating Employer.
+Participants who are selected for and successfully complete all aspects of a LiW Project are guaranteed Employment with the participating employer(s).

 LiW is a high intensity form of pre-employment preparation.
 Projects vary in duration depending on the requirements of the role.
 They can run for two weeks and up to 12 weeks.